 When disturbed, the adult plum curculio tends to fold its legs against its body and fall to the ground where it remains motionless for several minutes.
 This behavior can be used when trying to detect its presence.
 Place a light colored drop cloth on the ground under the tree and shake some branches.
 If present, the plum curculio will drop to the ground and be readily visible.

 Control: Homeowners can achieve at least partial control by practicing good sanitation methods.
-These include picking up and destroying fruit that drops early, as well as removing or cleaning up overwintering sites.
+These include picking up and destroying fruit on a weekly basis that drops early, as well as removing or cleaning up overwintering sites.

 Chemical controls should be applied immediately after the flower petals fall to control the first generation.
 Three sprays, the first in mid-June and the second at the end of June and the third in early July will control the second generation adults.
-Homeowners can use carbaryl (Sevin) or malathion.
-Insecticides may be used individually, or can often be found in premixed home orchard spray products, such as Bonide Fruit Tree Spray.
+Homeowners can use carbaryl or malathion.
+These insecticides may be used individually, or can be found in premixed home orchard spray products.
+See Table 1 for examples of brands and products.
 When using carbaryl or malathion, wait 3 or 7 days, respectively, between spray application and harvest.
-Permethrin (Bonide Eight Vegetable Fruit & Flower Concentrate, Bonide Eight Insect Control Yard & Garden Ready-to-Spray and Bonide Borer-Miner Killer Concentrate) or esfenvalerate (Ortho Bug-B-Gon MAX Garden & Landscape Insect Killer Ready-to-Use) may also be used to control plum curculio, but do not apply these products within 14 days of harvest.
-Repeated use of carbaryl, permethrin or esfenvalerate may increase problems later in the season with scale or mite outbreaks.
-A mixture of neem oil and pyrethrins, such as in Green Light Fruit Tree Spray, is labeled for plum curculio control.
+Permethrin or lambda cyhalothrin may also be used to control plum curculio, but do not apply these products within 14 days of harvest.
+Repeated use of carbaryl, permethrin, or lambda cyhalothrin may increase problems later in the season with scale or spider mite outbreaks.
+A mixture of neem oil and pyrethrins is labeled for plum curculio control and may give some control.
 As with all pesticides, read and follow all label directions and precautions.

 The Oriental fruit moth (Grapholita molesta) is grayish-brown and has a wingspan of about ½ inch.
 It is active at night.
 When first hatched, its caterpillar (larva) is about 1/16-inch long and white with a black head.
 The mature caterpillar is about ½-inch long, has six distinct legs and is pinkish with a brown head.
 The caterpillar is a pest of peaches and other stone fruits as well as apples, pears, and some ornamentals in the rose family.

 Control: The presence of moths can be detected with the use of traps containing pheromones (synthetic insect attractants).
-Permethrin sprays (Bonide Eight Vegetable Fruit & Flower Concentrate, Bonide Eight Insect Control Yard & Garden Ready-to-Spray and Bonide Borer-Miner Killer Concentrate) or esfenvalerate (Ortho Bug-B-Gon MAX Garden & Landscape Insect Killer Ready-to-Use) should be applied if an average of more than 10 moths per trap occurs.
-Do not apply these products within 14 days of harvest, and do not apply more than 8 applications of permethrin per season for all insect pests.
+Permethrin, lambda cyhalothrin, or malathion sprays should be applied if an average of more than 10 moths per trap occurs.
+Do not apply products containing malathion within 7 days of harvest, or apply permethrin or lambda cyhalothrin within 14 days of harvest.
+Also, do not apply more than 8 applications of permethrin per season for all insect pests.